inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 );
 ```

-Now we need to register this file in our webpack configuration.
-In our `webpack.py` we will add a definition of a new webpack bundle, with all the JavaScript files that it will contain (in this case, only one):
+Now let's register this file in the webpack configuration.
+In the file `webpack.py`, add the definition of a new webpack bundle, with all the JavaScript files that it will contain (in this case, only one):

 ```python
 from invenio_assets.webpack import WebpackThemeBundle